pglevy/sms-com/about-sophia.md

 After establishing Sophia Music Studio in 2011, I have taught piano and voice with over 200 students in Northern Virginia and engaged them in a wide variety of performance and recording experiences, including cafes, clubs, restaurants, senior homes, festivals, pop-rock band workshops, competitions, and fundraisers.

 In addition to music, I love yoga, meditation, cooking, dancing, gardening, entrepreneurship, and overall health and wellness.

+Wanna connect?
+[Send me an email](mailto:sophia@sophiamusicstudio.com) with any questions you have.
+Or [find me on Facebook](https://www.facebook.com/SophiaMusicStudio/).